Skip navigation

 Tell the Stories That Need to be Heard

 In the fast-paced world of converging media, there’s a need for voices like yours.
-Regent’s Bachelor of Arts in Communication Studies—Journalism will prepare you to communicate powerful stories through broadcast, print, and digital media.
-You’ll also learn skills that will elevate your reporting and gain experience through internships and on-campus publications.
+Regent’s Bachelor of Arts in Communication Studies—Journalism can prepare you to communicate powerful stories through broadcast, print, and digital media.
+You’ll also learn skills that can elevate your reporting and gain experience through internships and on-campus publications.

 On Campus, Online